bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Discuss the lessons learned from historical Web design trends and give you the new tech we use instead Meet the newest fashions in Web design to help you give your Web pages a modern look and feel

-# Curso   Module 5: Designing your Web site for your audience   5.1 Introduction   The importance of design
+# Curso   Module 5: Designing your Web site for your audience   5.1 Introduction

 # The importance of design
  Bookmark this page